 It feels like a little thing now, looking back twenty years later.
 But as someone who worried about my own social status when I was in college, I’m not sure I could have done what he did.
 I know I didn’t.

 See, it takes self-confidence and resilience to act that way, to be above that kind of pettiness.
 When you learn to care a little less about what others think, you’re free to make connections that work for you, to be friends with the kinds of people you want to be friends with.
+That’s the kind of inclusionary popularity I’d be thrilled to see you pursue.

 When you have those kinds of friends to depend on and spend time with, you’ll find yourself caring less about who’s cool and who’s not and more about the friends you know you can depend on.
 Which is a pretty great way to go through life.